CDCgov/NEDSS-EpiSync/docs/phinvads-tutorial.md

 # PHINVADS Cheat Sheet

 At the primitive type level, health data is very simple.
-Everything is a number, a string, a date, an ID, a valueset (ok, and probably a smattering of other types).
+Everything is a number, a string, a date, an ID, or a Value Set (aka an enumeration)! (ok, ok, and probably a smattering of other types)

-This document is my attempt to understand how CDC's PHINVADS stores Value Sets (aka enumerations), which are the crucial common language of all of health care.
+Unlike the other types, Value Sets are the crucial common primitive language across of all of health care, and as such they are incredibly important.
+This document is my attempt to understand how CDC's PHINVADS tool managed Value Sets.

 I pull this info mostly from this pdf --- scroll way down to page 88(page 94 in the pdf) and you'll find an explanation of the PHINVADS data model:   https://phinvads.cdc.gov/vads/downloads/PHINVADS_Guide.pdf

-This is Jim's cheat sheet summary of what I found there
+This is Jim's cheat sheet summary of what I found there, for use by the EpiSync team as we work on protyping Question Templates.

+_Please note that this is done as a learning exercise, and might have mistakes in it!!_

 There are six kinds of objects in PHINVADS.